uhop/dcl-site/source/docs/mini/dcl/index.md

 ### `base` is `null`

-In this case produced "classes" have no parent, or, to be more precise, are derived directly from `Object`.
+In this case produced "classes" are derived directly from `Object`.

 {% codeblock No base lang:js %}
 var Counter = dcl(null, {